 The History of Lace

 The first mention of lace fabrics came during the sixteenth century in Europe.
 There were originally two different ways to make lace-by needle using a single needle and thread or by bobbin using many threads to plait the design.
 Originally made from linen threads, lace making has evolved to using everything from cotton or synthetic man-made fibers to metallic threads.

 For centuries, the leading centers of lace making were Italy, Flanders, and France.
-Most finished products involved three artisans-the artist who drew the designs, the pattern maker, and finally, the lace maker who did the actual work.
+Most finished products involved three artisans—the artist who drew the designs, the pattern maker, and the lacemaker who did the actual work.

 All lace was handmade until 1809 when John Heathcoat invented a machine that could weave the open weave netting that is the background of most lace.
-By the late 1800s, machine made lace was available to the masses and prices dropped dramatically.
-However, handmade laces are still available and treasured for their uniqueness and fine work.
+By the late 1800s, machine-made lace was available to the masses and prices dropped dramatically.
+Handmade laces are still available and treasured for their uniqueness and fine work.